enzo-project/enzo-dev/doc/manual/source/physics/star_particles.rst

 Magnetic Supernova Feedback
 ----------------------------
-*Source: hydro_rk/MagneticSupernova.C*
+*Source: hydro_rk/SuperNovaSeedField.C*

 Select this method by setting ``UseMagneticSupernovaFeedback = 1`` (Default = 0) and specifying the parameters below.
-If ``UseMagneticSupernovaFeedback == 2``, the parameters ``MagneticSupernovaRadius`` and ``MagneticSupernovaDuration`` will be calculated at runtime based on the cell width and time step of the most-refined grid.
+If ``UseMagneticSupernovaFeedback == 2``, the parameters ``MagneticSupernovaRadius`` and ``MagneticSupernovaDuration`` will be calculated to be the minimum allowed values (see below) at runtime based on the cell width and time step of the most-refined grid.

 ``MagneticSupernovaEnergy`` (in units of ergs) is the total amount of magnetic energy to be injected by a single supernova event.
 Defualt = 1e51